 Same sex relationships tend to be more equal as there are generally less gender roles to play.
 Research by Gottman has shown that during arguments, gay and lesbian couples are nicer and more respectful of each other, and there is less belligerence, domineering and less inciting fear than heterosexual couples in the main.
 They also found that gay people are able to use more humour when conflict arises.

 In addition, same sex relationships often have a greater flexibility in roles in the relationship and usually take time to work out an acceptable balance of household roles for each partner.

 Challenges of same sex relationships:

-– One of the first challenges once establishing a gay identity, is that there are often less available potential partners to choose from and there can be a challenge in identifying them from the general population.
+- Establishing a gay identity, is that there are often less available potential partners to choose from and there can be a challenge in identifying them from the general population.

-– Another challenge is dealing with some still often occurring negative attitudes in the community towards homosexuality.
+- Dealing with some still often occurring negative attitudes in the community towards homosexuality.